Snugglez/mount-prediction/README.md

 `setmount #` - sets the mount that you will see when using any mount e.g `setmount 261` will use the flight suit mount

-`unmount` - incase everything goes to shit this will unmount you client side (used to combat a current bug mainly, when using non-flying mounts as your mount id while you are using a flying mount)
+`unmount` - incase everything goes to shit this will unmount you client side

 `msi` - logs any C_START_SKILL skill id and prints it in the proxy window, if your mount isn't being predicted you can use this to log using the mount and add it to the list(make sure to not add 132108866 or 132108865, these are flying mount skills)